 Holiday Stuffed Peppers with Buckwheat, Mushrooms and Sundried Tomatoes, Served with Tomato Sauce.
-Truly appetizing, beautiful & healthy meal that could be one of your courses for Thanksgiving or Christmas.
+Truly appetizing, beautiful and healthy meal that could be one of your courses for Thanksgiving or Christmas.

 Although Christmas is little more than six weeks away, there is never too soon start planning the dinner menu.
 Especially if we decide to go with more ethical and healthier choices.
 Nevertheless, this meal can be also great for any day of the week if you wish or for Thanksgiving if you are living in U.S.

 Regarding cooking buckwheat groats, I have to be honest with you, I am still not hundred percent sure.
 I tried two different ways, followed the instructions on the package and what I found online.
 However, I discovered, that the groats were cooked faster than I expected.
 Therefore I recommend you to keep an eye on them, making sure you take them off the heat before they overcook.